kudobuilder/kudo/keps/0021-kudo-upgrade.md

 Expected update frequency: Medium
 Versioned: Yes, with a CRD-Version

-The CRDs are used to store installed operators and running instances.
-New features will regularly require us to add new fields.
+The CRDs are used to store installed operators, running instances and other custom persistent data.
+New features will regularly require us to add new fields or even new CRDs.

 - Existing CRs need to be migrated to new versions
 - K8s CRD support
-  - Which K8s version do we want/need to support?
+  - WebHook conversion would allow us to transparently switch to a new CRD version without manually migrating all existing CRs
     - MultiVersion is supported since 1.11 (manual conversion)
-    - WebHook conversion since 1.16
+    - WebHook conversion GA since 1.16 (1.13 alpha feature gate, 1.15 beta feature gate)
-  - WebHook conversion would allow us to transparently switch to a new CRD version without manually migrating all existing CRs
+  - Manual CRD conversion would allow us to target a lower K8s version, but require code to migrate CRs in the upgrade process.
 - CRD versioning
-  - If we want to keep the same API change conventions as K8s, we will have a slow development pace and probably a lot of version changes
+  - If we want to keep the same API change conventions as K8s, we will have a slower development pace and probably a lot of version changes
   - We *could* go with less strict conventions - if we ensure that the used KUDO CLI version is at least as high as the installed KUDO manager, we could add new (optional) fields in the CRDs and be sure that the fields are not dropped when round tripping from the cluster to CLI and back to the cluster.